 Fillmore - Kanosh is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fillmore - Kanosh’s overall crime rate is lower than average for the country.

-The population of Fillmore - Kanosh overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Fillmore - Kanosh, 23.50% have at least a bachelor's degree.
+The education level of Fillmore - Kanosh citizens is a little higher than the average for US cities and towns: 23.50% of adults in Fillmore - Kanosh have at least a bachelor's degree.

 The per capita income in Fillmore - Kanosh in 2022 was $28,548, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $114,192 for a family of four.
 However, Fillmore - Kanosh contains both very wealthy and poor people as well.